IIT Bhilai Recruitment 2026: 47 Administrative & Technical Posts - Check Eligibility, Salary & Age Limit

 Vacancy Details: The Complete Breakdown

-The recruitment consists of 47 total positions split across administrative and technical categories:
+The recruitment consists of 47 total positions divided into administrative and technical categories:

 Level 10 Posts (AR, TO, AEE, MO): Maximum 40 years